 Reference: Rotor Replacement for more Availability

-The customers paper factory was founded in the 19th century.
+The customer's paper factory was founded in the 19th century.
 Currently, way more than 100.000 tons of paper are produced every year.
 The energy- and process supply needed for paper production is generated by a BBC steam turbine since 1986.

-In order to increase availability of the turbine and guarantee operational safety, the customer decided in 2014 to revamp their turbine.
+In order to increase the availability of the turbine and guarantee operational safety, the customer decided in 2014 to revamp their turbine.

 Because of the technical expertise, the customer decided in 2014 to invest in state-of-the-art rotor and stator from Siemens to achieve the goal.
 Based on the data measured in 2008, the components were designed and adapted to the actual turbine design with reverse engineering and manufactured accordingly.
-The components should be installed during the major overhaul in summer 2018.
+The components should be installed during the major overhaul in the summer of 2018.

 After the Revamp project had been successfully completed, the customer was able to increase both the availability and operational safety of his turbine as desired with new rotor and stator parts.
-In addition, the CO2 emission of the turbine was minimized, by reducing the steam consumption at the same power output.
+In addition, the CO2 emission of the turbine was minimized by reducing the steam consumption at the same power output.